Eyevinn/wrtc-mpd-simulator/README.md

 # MPD + WebRTC Live Simulator

-A node.js application that simulates a live mpeg-dash stream with both normal segments as well as WebRTC based on the dash-if [report](https://dashif.org/webRTC/report.html#596-webrtc-adaptation-set).
+A node.js application that simulates a live mpeg-dash stream a normal AdaptionSet as well as an WebRTC WHEP AdaptionSet.
+The resulting manifest is based on the example in the dash-if [report](https://dashif.org/webRTC/report.html#596-webrtc-adaptation-set).

 ## Requirements
 - [ffmpeg](https://ffmpeg.org/)